Road trip: Wildflowers of the Mississippi Valley

 At the top of the 520-foot bluff, we took in the magnificent view and learned that this magic place would have been part of Minnesota, had glacial debris not forced the Mississippi to cut a new channel around La Montagne and the park, placing them at the edge of Wisconsin.

-One of 107 stretches of country road that preserve remnants of old Wisconsin (See Wisconsin's Rustic Roads), the packed-dirt road was covered by a canopy of budding trees and lined with false rue anemone and spring beauty.
+One of more than 100 stretches of country road that preserve remnants of old Wisconsin (see Wisconsin's Rustic Roads), the packed-dirt road was covered by a canopy of budding trees and lined with false rue anemone and spring beauty.
 We crawled along in the car for a while, but then we had to get out and walk.